 - Rules of construction

 - Design guidelines

 - Completeness

 - Correctness

 - Maintainability

 - Common defect types

-Checklists are modified as necessary to address the specific type of work product and peer review.
-Peers of checklist developers and potential end-users review the checklists.
+The checklists are modified as necessary to address the specific type of work product and peer review.
+The peers of the checklist developers and potential end-users review the checklists.